iExecBlockchainComputing/iexec-mcp-server/README.md

 ## 🧪 Process Protected Data with iExec App

+**List available iExec apps**

+> "Show available apps for data processing."

 **Prompt:**

 > "Run the iExec application `0X-analyze-data-app` on my protected dataset `0x123`."

 ---

-## 🔒 Security Considerations
+## 🛡️ Security Considerations

-- This MCP server is intended to be run locally.
-- No private key is exposed to Claude or the LLM.
-- You are responsible for managing secrets (e.g. iExec wallet keys, protected data) via secure environments.

----
+- This server runs **locally** — no data leaves your machine.
+- Secrets like private keys stay in your secure environment.
+- Claude and other agents **don't access your keys or data**.

 ## 👩‍💻 Contributing